oddbird/oddsite/content/herman/index.rst

   <h2>Give Your Design System a Home</h2>

-Documentation should be the default option -- the path of least resistence for developers.
+Documentation should be the default option -- the path of least resistance for developers.
 Herman combines documentation of design tokens and system guidelines, with code patterns, components, and rendered visual examples -- all driven by Sass and CSS.
-By automating as much of the documentation as possible, you can help ensure that everything stays up to date for long-term maintainability.
+By automating as much of the documentation as possible, you can help ensure that everything stays up-to-date for long-term maintainability.

-Help improve communication across stakeholders, with consistency in UX, performance, and accessibility -- while reducing technical debt and minimizing long-term maintainance.
+Help improve communication across stakeholders, with consistency in UX, performance, and accessibility -- while reducing technical debt and minimizing long-term maintenance.
 Herman is designed to grow with you, and keep everything in one place.